Environmental Research For the Offshore Industry – a New Phase of Cooperation Between GMU and MEWO SA

 Gdynia Maritime University Rector Prof. Adam Weintrit, DSc, Eng., Master Mariner, President of MEWO SA Paweł Gajewski and and Vice President Michał Głuszczyński, concluded an agreement onboard the Dar Mołodzieży yesterday, 15th July 2021, by which the University will begin a new phase of its long-standing cooperation within the Pomerania-based company.

 MEWO SA currently partners with the University’s Maritime Institute (based at GMU since 2019) in conducting environmental research - a necessary precursor to investment in marine areas.
 Especially important are pre-investment feasibility studies for the offshore wind power sector.
 Energy industry Companies that have previously partnered MEWO SA include PKN ORLEN - Baltic Power, PGE Baltica, Polenergia, OceanWinds, Polskie Sieci Energetyczne, and Ramboll/Gaz-System.
-The company is also currently involved in the construction of Gdynia Maritime University’s Offshore Centre, a project which is co-financed by the EU through the Pomerania Development Agency.
+The company is also currently involved in the construction of Gdynia Maritime University’s Centre for the Offshore Industry, a project which is co-financed by the EU through the Pomerania Development Agency.

 The agreement will allow the partners to extend their existing activities, both in terms of research and scientific content as well as additional activities for the maritime and energy sectors, where the preparation of staff for the offshore sector is of particular importance.